mael-10/mael-10/README.md

 ### Hello

 I'm Ismael and at the right momment I am studying Technical Systems Development at Senai CTTI.
 Currently I am learning Js and I'm a curious person who enjoys studying both IT and mathematics.
-I'm attentive to the significant technological changes in the modern world.

 My curiosities: